Nkemjikanma/docsearch/README.md

 This is a very simple implementation of a search bot that uses slack and github api to search for appearances of a given keyword in a given repository.

-The functionality is tested with keyword "docsearch" and repository this current repository.
+The functionality is tested with keyword "docsearch" and this current repository.

 Upon due testing and approval, the code will be made more generic and will be made to work with any repository.